sourceryinstitute/OpenCoarrays/STATUS.md

    set of intrinsic types and kinds.
 Adding additional types and kinds is straightforward.
 Please submit a request via the [Issues] page or consider adding the requisite code by forking the OpenCoarrays repository and submitting [pull request via GitHub].
-Also see [CONTRIBUTING] for more information.
+Also see [CONTRIBUTING.md] for more information.

 <a name="compiler-status">
 ## Compiler Status</a> ##